What Is Imagine Impact?

 How do I get in?

-The application for Impact 3 will open in Summer 2019.
+Applications for Impact 3 are now closed.
 After the online applications are reviewed, finalists will be selected for interviews.

 Can I apply as a team?

 Yes, we encourage creative teams to apply together.
-The application has room for the contact information for two writers.
+The application has room for the contact information for two writers, and you can list any other individuals who are attached to the project, as well.
 Please note, however, you cannot apply as both a team and an individual.
 You must choose one.

 How do I apply?